-□ Prerequisites: NRS 101; concurrent enrollment in NRS 102.
+□ Prerequisites: NRS 101 or NRS 104.
+Concurrent enrollment in NRS 102 or NRS 105.

 A nonclinical course that introduces the nursing role with emphasis on beginning legal and ethical concerns.
 Explores the rights of individuals in all aspects of life.